Vijay76608/RSSfeed/README.md

 - Each Feed item can be saved to device by long pressing any item from list.
 - Entering new URL refreshes the list and gets the new feed.
 - User can mention storage setting in second tab
 - User can only store the number of feeds on device that are mentioned in second tab.

+##### ```Please consider switching to other branch named 'nativebaseui' for better UI developed using Native Base components```

 ### Quick description of folder structure: